-It is imperative for physician practices to maintain HIPAA compliance on a daily basis by conducting an organizational assessment and determine if there are any gaps that may exist.
-It is also important to assign a team or staff member to manage and coordinate HIPAA compliance within the practice by doing quarterly educational sessions as well as develop policies and procedures for the practice to ensure compliance.
+It is imperative for physician practices to maintain HIPAA compliance on a daily basis by conducting an organizational assessment and determining if there are any gaps that may exist.
+It is also important to assign a team or staff member to manage and coordinate HIPAA compliance within the practice by doing quarterly educational sessions as well as developing policies and procedures for the practice to ensure compliance.

 View the complete requirements and standards of the privacy requirements of the HIPAA Regulations and Guidance >

-With the ongoing focus of fighting healthcare fraud and abuse the Office of the Inspector General (OIG) has worked to help physician practices in developing a compliance program in their organization.
+With the ongoing focus of fighting healthcare fraud and abuse the Office of the Inspector General (OIG) has worked to help physician practices develop a compliance program in their organization.
 The compliance guidance is geared towards promoting adherence to the statues and regulations applicable to federal health programs to prevent and reduce improper conduct.

 The OIG has indicated that the approach to a compliance plan in physician practices should be incremental and flexible when developing and implementing a compliance program.
-Physician practices should view compliance programs as a response to working towards compliance on a continued basis identify issues within the practice and to prevent problems from occurring in the future.
+Physician practices should view compliance programs as a response to working towards compliance on a continued basis to identify issues within the practice and prevent problems from occurring in the future.

 A compliance program also sends an important message to practice staff that while mistakes will occur, employees have an ethical duty to report erroneous or fraudulent conduct, so that it may be corrected.

 The OIG Work Plan is released each year and gives a summary of the new and ongoing reviews and activities that will be pursued with respect to HHS programs and operations during the current fiscal year and beyond.
-See the 2017 OIG Work Plan >